 This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015.
-It sets out the steps AMG Superalloys UK Limited and AMG Aluminum UK Limited have taken during the 2021 financial year to prevent slavery and human trafficking from taking place in our supply chain, or in any part of our business together with the additional steps we intend to take in 2022.
+It sets out the steps AMG Chrome Limited, AMG Aluminum UK Limited and AMG Alpoco UK Limited have taken during the 2022 financial year to prevent slavery and human trafficking from taking place in our supply chain, or in any part of our business together with the additional steps we intend to take in 2023.

 Organisations with a turnover of £36 million or more must produce and publish a slavery and human trafficking statement each financial year.

 Modern Slavery takes place in many forms; debt bondage, servitude, child slavery, forced labour and human trafficking.
 Slavery thrives on every continent and in almost every country and affects the world’s most vulnerable people.

 The global slavery index (www.globalslaveryindex.org) reported in 2018 that 40.3 million people worldwide are trapped in some form of slavery.
 Females account for 71% of this figure and 29% are male.
 The global slavery index figures are updated every four years and will next be available in 2022.

 Organisation Structure, Business and Supply Chain